 Lastly, user interface and application logic are also dynamic and require modifications and extensions over time.
 As new user personas are added, user requirements evolve, or business rules change, the enterprise AI application needs to adapt by extending or modifying the user interface and application logic.

 Enterprise AI applications pose many challenges compared to traditional software, but they offer outsized benefits in return.
 As enterprises increasingly experience these challenges and enjoy the benefits of enterprise AI applications, the need for a new approach and a new technology stack is becoming abundantly clearer.
-The C3 AI Suite presents an integrated approach to an effective enterprise AI strategy and is the only comprehensive platform available to develop, deploy, and operate enterprise AI applications.
+The C3 AI Platform presents an integrated approach to an effective enterprise AI strategy and is the only comprehensive platform available to develop, deploy, and operate enterprise AI applications.

 About the author